mrismanaziz/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up